A MASTERPLAN to revive the flagging Eastover area of Bridgwater has taken a leap forward – but desperate

 The SPD, when finally approved next year, will help councillors decide whether individual planning applications put forward for Eastover should be given the go-ahead.

-It will be reliant on the private sector to succeed but Sedgemoor District Council leader Cllr Duncan McGinty said Hinkley Point C could bring the footfall to attract new businesses and make the plan a reality.
+It will be reliant on the private sector to succeed but Sedgemoor District Council leader Cllr Duncan McGinty said Hinkley Point C could bring the footfall to attract new businesses and make the

 He added: “There are already an awful lot of businesses interested in Bridgwater, especially on the back of new nuclear.”